 Get the education you need: Find schools for Training and Development Managers near you!

-Candidates need a combination of education and related work experience to become a training and development manager.
+Most candidates need a combination of education and related work experience to become a training and development manager.
 Although training and development managers need a bachelor's degree for many positions, some jobs require a master's degree.

 Training and development managers need a bachelor's degree for many positions, and some jobs require a master's degree.
-They can have a variety of educational backgrounds, but they often have a bachelor's degree in human resources, business administration, or a related field.
+Although training and development managers come from a variety of educational backgrounds, it is most common for these workers to have bachelor's degree in human resources, business administration, education, or a related field.

-Many employers prefer or require training and development managers to have a master's degree, usually with a concentration in training and development, human resources management, organizational development, or business administration.
+Some employers prefer or require training and development managers to have a master's degree, usually with a concentration in training and development, human resources management, organizational development, or business administration.

 Related work experience is essential for training and development managers.
 Many positions require work experience in training and development or another human resources field, management, or teaching.
 For example, many training and development managers start out as training and development specialists.
 Some employers also prefer experience in the industry in which the company operates.
 Increasingly, employers are looking for workers with experience in information technology as organizations introduce more e-learning and technology-based tools.